+The tax rate is flat and generally equals to 20%.
 The tax base is calculated as income less expenses, which should be economically justified and duly documented.
 Certain expenses could be deducted for tax purposes within specific limits (e.g., interest, advertising expenses, representation expenses, etc.).

 Starting 01 January 2017 tax losses could be carried forward without timing limitations.
 However, for the tax periods from 01 January 2017 to 31 December 2020 it is not allowed to carry forward tax losses exceeding 50% of the taxable profit for the respective tax period.

+Russia applies thin capitalization rules that have been significantly amended starting 2017 inter alia by extending definition of the controlled debt.
 Starting from 2015, several new anti-tax avoidance concepts were introduced in the Russian tax legislation such as: (1) the concept of beneficial owner of income for application of DTT benefits; (2) CFC rules; (3) the concept of tax residency for companies.

-|Transfer pricing in Russia|
+|Transfer pricing in Greece|